exue026/mysite/index.md

 ## eero inc. - Software Engineering Intern

-Looking forward to working on the Growth team as of September 2018.
+I'm currently interning on the Growth team at eero.
+I'll be doing full-stack development on the Remote Network Management application, using technologies like React/Redux and Scala.
+I hope to also learn some DevOps involving AWS and Kubernetes.

 ## Zenreach - Full-Stack Engineering Intern